Mountains Skills

 Be Avalanche Aware (SAIS) App

-The latest tool for winter adventurers is a handy app with a host of features to help you stay safe in the mountains.
-Slope aspect and angle tools, avalanche hazard reports, snow stability observations.
+The latest tool for winter adventurers is a handy app with a host of features to help you stay safe in the winter mountains.
+Slope aspect and angle tools, avalanche hazard reports, snow stability observations and more.

 Lake District Fell Top Assessors